 Love means giving something you don’t have, to someone who doesn’t want it.

 Today, I will show you the basic Lacanian psychoanalytic approach to love, sex and relationships by situating it in Kantian philosophy and some of Alenka Zupancic and Slavoj Zizek’s ideas.
-I apologize for not posting anything in a while because I have been really busy.
-Nevertheless, one can effectively say that this post is not psychoanalytical because it is situated in basic philosophical principles.
-Although it would make more sense for me to place Lacan within Hegel’s philosophy, explaining it through Kant will be much easier for general readers because Hegel is incredibly difficult to understand (also because I wrote this 6 months ago and I am too lazy to incorporate Hegel).
+One can effectively say that this post is not psychoanalytical because it is situated in basic philosophical principles.
+Although it would make more sense for me to place Lacan within Hegel’s philosophy, explaining it through Kant will be much easier for general readers because Hegel is difficult to understand.
 Here, I will be explaining Lacan without putting emphasis on any complex psychoanalytical concepts (split subject, big Other, jouissance, ego, etc.).
 My goal is to show you our relationship with others in addition to some ideas on science and psychotherapy.
 Where Freud will say, “every relationship is a sexual relationship”, Lacan will tell you, “there is no sexual relationship.”

 This subject isn’t just anybody.
 Within her own consciousness, she carries her desires, history, traditions, languages, culture, etc. The moment the subject exist in relation with Nature in-itself (not just standing in front of Nature, but also reading the word “Nature” in-itself), the subject immediately “contaminates” Nature with her own traces of her culture and desires.
 The subject establishes a relationship with Nature that she thinks is authentic (i.e. her own definitions of Nature), even when she cannot know anything in-itself because she is not Nature.
 The idealized relationship that the subject establishes with Nature is an Imaginary fantasy that she formulates in relation to herself.
 Nature as the in-itself is a void that we can never know anything about.
 Yet, it is this fantasy that we sustain as authentic which allows us to manipulate Nature by materializing a “Real” through the Real.